scipy/scipy/docs/tutorial.rst

 #. 'linear' : linear interpolation, same as the default
 #. 'block' : "round new_x down" to the nearest values where we know y.
+#. 'nearest' : take the y value of the nearest point
+#. 'logarithmic' : logarithmic interpolation (linear in log(y) )
 #. 'spline' : spline interpolation of default order (currently 3)
 #. 'cubic' : 3rd order spline interpolation
 #. 'quartic' : 4th order spline interpolation